Graduation Year: 2016

 Hometown: Detroit, MI

 Why SG?
-Serving on Student Government last year fostered a deep appreciation for the unique opportunity to serve as a bridge between students and administration.
-There was a lot of work that we accomplished as a board last year and it excites me to see all of the work we can accomplish this next year.
+Serving on Student Government these past two years fostered a deep appreciation for the unique opportunity to serve as a bridge between students and the administration.
+Wheaton is on the cusp of a lot of changes this year and I’m excited to have the opportunity to work with the SG team as we represent students in the midst of the change.

 About me: I’m the fourth of five kids born to two amazing parents that I have an immense amount of respect for.
-I am also the fourth of the five kids in my family to attend Wheaton College which makes me part of a pretty large First Generation Wheaton Student Family Network.
-(We haven’t incorporated yet!)
+I am also the fourth of the five kids in my family to attend Wheaton College (along with two god-brothers, one god-sister, and a cousin) which makes me part of a pretty large First Generation Wheaton Student Family Network (we haven’t incorporated yet).

 Describe Wheaton in three words: Small, Broken, Beautiful